clubgamma/micro-interactions-with-css-animations/README.md

-# Microanimations-CSS
+# Micro-interactions with CSS animations💖

-# How to submit your work
+# How to submit your work 📝

 Replace `<YOUR-USERNAME>` with your GitHub username in this repo.